Shrimp Pasta Recipes You’ll Want To Make Again And Again

 Cooking the Pasta

-1. Boil Water: Bring a large pot of salted water to a rolling boil.
+1. Boil Water: Fill a large pot with salted water and bring it to a rolling boil.

-2. Cook the Pasta: Add your chosen pasta and cook according to the package instructions.
+2. Cook the Pasta: Add your preferred pasta and cook it following the package instructions.
 For an al dente texture, reduce the cooking time by 1-2 minutes.

 3. Drain and Reserve Water: Reserve about a cup of the starchy pasta water before draining.